 Petition Fee $40 – For any petition submitted for changes involving the current term.

 Petition Fee $90 – For any petition submitted for changes involving a previous term.

 California Teacher Performance Assessment (CALTPA) Remediation Fee $50 – Faculty will meet with a teacher candidate and provide guidance on improvement for revision and resubmissions of the assessment.

 Cross-Registration with Arts and Sciences

 Full-time School of Education students may cross-register for one Arts and Sciences course per term as part of their degree program with the approval of their academic advisor, provided the course does not duplicate a School of Education offering.
-Classes must be at the intermediate or advanced level.
+Classes must be at the intermediate or advanced level (courses numbered 300 through 499).
 Arts and Sciences add requests must be signed by the student’s academic advisor and the Registrar.
 Part-time students are subject to the same regulations applicable to full-time students.

-Tuition and fees are billed course-by-course, with payment due 30 days from the invoice date.
+Tuition and fees are billed by term, with payment due 30 days from the invoice date.
 All charges must be paid in full prior to the tuition due date.
 All remittances should be made payable to the University of Redlands.

 Students with a past due balance on their University account are subject to dismissal from the University.
 The University will not release transcripts or a diploma until the past due balance is paid in full.